zammad/zammad-admin-documentation/channels/email/settings.rst

       This will help your user to understand that his mail did not arrive and won't be reviewed by you.

-      Nvertheless, Zammad will remove the mail from the mailbox (if enabled).
+      Nevertheless, Zammad will remove the mail from the mailbox (if enabled).

    Option set to ``no``